 As stated above in the section describing their employment agreements, the Company has separate agreements with Messrs.
-Beale, Neal, and Peay that become effective upon a change in control of the

-Company.
-Under the terms of each of these agreements, each of which is called a "Management Continuity Agreement," the Company or its successor agrees to continue each of the Executive Group members in its employ for a term of three years after the date of a change in control (as defined in the Management Continuity Agreements).
+Beale, Neal, and Peay that become effective upon a change in control of the Company.
+Under the terms of each of these agreements, each of which is called a "Management Continuity Agreement," the Company or its successor is required to continue in its employ Messrs.
+Beale, Neal, and Peay for a term of three years after the date of a change in control (as defined in the Management Continuity Agreements).
 According to certain provisions of the Management Continuity Agreements, the Executive Group members will retain commensurate authority and responsibilities and compensation benefits.
 They will receive base salaries at least equal to those paid in the immediate prior year and bonuses at least equal to the annual bonuses paid prior to the change in control.
-If the employment of any of the Executive Group members is terminated during the three years other than for cause or disability (as defined in the Management Continuity Agreements), or if any of them should terminate employment because a material term of his agreement is breached by the Company, such terminating member will be entitled to a lump sum payment, in cash, not later than the 45th day after the date of termination.
+If the employment of any of these three executives is terminated during the three years other than for cause or disability (as defined in the Management Continuity Agreements), or if any of them should terminate employment because a material term of his agreement is breached by the Company, such terminating executive will be entitled to a lump sum payment, in cash, not later than the 45th day after the date of termination.
 For Mr. Beale, this lump sum will be equal to 2.99 times the sum of Mr. Beale's base salary, annual bonus and equivalent benefits; for each of Messrs.
 Neal and Peay, the lump sum cash payment will be equal to 2.0 times the sum of his respective base salary, annual bonus and equivalent benefits.
+The Company does not have a Management Continuity Agreement with either Mr. Wilson or Ms. Bentley.